David-Reset/Concrete-Structures-Constructability-Framework/README.md

 Three browser-based tools live in the `tools/` folder.
 Each one is a single HTML file you open locally (double-click, or serve it) — they run entirely in your browser, upload nothing, and read or write only the files you hand them (`data.json`, images, and `CHANGELOG.md`).
 The rubric beside them is a written reference, not a program.

 - **Data Manager** (`tools/framework-data-manager.html`) — the main content tool.
 It turns Google Form responses into properly structured `data.json`: load the current `data.json` and the response CSVs, then work through an inbox of new entries, edits and comments.
-You can accept an item, reject it (with an optional reason that is kept with the record), send a rejected item back to the inbox for another look, manage an entry's comments, link entries together as **related entries** (via the **Links** button on each entry), and review unpublished **drafts** before publishing them.
+You can accept an item, reject it (with an optional reason that is kept with the record), send a rejected item back to the inbox for another look, manage an entry's comments, and review unpublished **drafts** before publishing them.
 It exports an updated `data.json`.
 This is the tool the workflow below uses.
 - **Framework Doctor** (`tools/framework-doctor.html`) — a read-only health check.
 Load `data.json` and point it at the `images/` folder, and it reports **missing images** (referenced by an entry but not in the folder — these break on the live site) and **orphan images** (in the folder but referenced by nothing — safe to delete), along with data-integrity and overview checks.
 It changes nothing; you can copy or download the report as plain text.
 Run it before you commit.
 - **Image Formatter** (`tools/framework-image-formatter.html`) — prepares images for the `images/` folder.
 Drop in one or many images and it re-encodes them (WebP, PNG, JPEG, or keep original, with a per-image override), and checks each filename for clashes against `data.json` and the other images, with one-click **make-unique** naming.
 Because re-encoding rewrites the file, it also strips embedded metadata such as GPS coordinates and camera/device info — a useful privacy step for site photographs.
 - **Evidence rating rubric** (`tools/evidence-rating-rubric.md`) — the rule maintainers follow when assigning an entry's High / Medium / Low evidence support and writing its summary.
 See [Evidence support](#evidence-support).